andrewmoles2/rTrainIntroduction/r-data-wrangling-3/r_data_wrangling_3.md

 1)  We first need to fix the ids in the movies_imdb dataset.
 Type the following code to fix the ids: `movies_imdb$imdb_title_id <- parse_number(movies_imdb$imdb_title_id)`.
 The `parse_number()` function is from the readr library, and removes text from strings, which is exactly what we need in this case
 2)  Before joining the data we should test for duplicate ids in both datasets.
 Using the example above, check the duplicates in the imdb_id column in movies_imdb and bechdel datasets.
 3)  We have some duplicates in the bechdel data!
 Use `filter()`, `duplicated()` and the `!` (not) operator to remove them.
 4)  Using the `inner_join()` function, join together movies_imdb and bechdel data frames.
 Call the new data frame `imdb_bechdel`.
-You can do this using the `by` argument with imdb_id, title, and year columns, or you can let the function do this for you
+You can do this using the `by` argument with the `join_by()` function.
+The columns to join on are the imdb id column, title, and year columns.
+Remember that the imdb id column is different in each dataset, and we need to tell the `join_by()` function the different names.
 5)  Using the `full_join()` function, join together movies_imdb and bechdel data frames.
 Call the new data frame `imdb_bechdel_full`.
-You can do this using the `by` argument with imdb_id, title, and year columns, or you can let the function do this for you
+You can do this using the same method used in step 4.
 6)  Have a look at both your newly joined up data frames using head, glimpse or View.
 Do you notice how when we used inner_join we filtered out all data that isn't in our bechdel test dataset?

+*Note: once you have run step 1, it will give an error each time you try to re-run it.
+This is because parse_number() only works on text, and we have converted the imdb_title_id column to numbers*

 ```r